-Tell me a bit about yourself and your research.
+Please tell me a bit about yourself and your research

 I’m an Indigenous Eurasian doctoral researcher at the University of Eastern Finland and a Fellow at the International Arctic Science Committee.
 I have conducted fieldwork in Kalaallit Nunaat (Greenland), Mongolia and Japan pertaining to minority and Indigenous health and well-being.
 Recently, I contributed to the United Nations Economic and Social Council’s Permanent Forum on Indigenous Issues document ‘Improving the health and wellness of Indigenous Peoples globally: operationalization of Indigenous determinants of health’.